KrusnikViers/PyQtTemplate/FEATURES.md

 ### Alpha-critical
 * Coverage badge in README
 * Utils for building binaries for target OS set
+* GitHub Actions
+  * Keep Python versions in a single place
+  * Check master on schedule and on push
+  * Build binaries on every push

 ### Beta-critical
 * GitHub Actions